transalte/transalte.github.io/_docs/asp_02_routing.md

 The main method of routing messages and signals in Max is via the standard fixed point-to-point connections made with cords.
 However, there are a few options for making these connections more flexible and dynamic to allow for real-time user-controllable routing.

 ## Object: selector~
 Assign one of several inputs to an outlet.
+The 'message' equivelant of `selector~` is `switch`.

 [online help file](https://docs.cycling74.com/max7/maxobject/selector~)